The Treniers: Career

 They had their only national chart hit in 1951, when "Go!
 Go!
-Go!" reached #10 on the R&B chart, but several of their other records including "It Rocks!
+Go!" reached number 10 on the Billboard R&B chart, but several of their other records including "It Rocks!
 It Rolls!
 It Swings!"
 (1952) and "Rockin' Is Our Bizness" (1953) "anticipated some crucial elements of rock n roll with their solid, thumping beats, their squealing sax solos."
 In the 1950s, they moved closer towards an R&B influenced sound, but were unable to weather the influx of rock and roll.
 Nonetheless, the group was considered a strong influence on bands such as their contemporaries Bill Haley and His Comets, and they were one of the first to record Haley's "Rock-a-Beatin' Boogie".
 Claude Trenier would later claim in an interview in Blue Suede News magazine that his group was responsible for Haley deciding to record rock and roll; this account is disputed.

 One of the first times rock and roll appeared on national television was in May 1954 when the Treniers appeared on the Colgate Comedy Hour, hosted by Dean Martin and Jerry Lewis.
 During the playing of their songs, Martin and Lewis participated in the antics, and when the drummer got up and stepped aside, Jerry Lewis sat down and played drums for one song.

 The group appeared in several films in the 1950s including The Girl Can't Help It and Don't Knock the Rock (which also featured Haley), and continued to perform as recently as 2003.

 In 1955, the group released the song "Say Hey (The Willie Mays Song)" about Giants center fielder, Willie Mays, which included some dialogue by the Hall-of-Famer himself.
 The song is included on the soundtrack to Ken Burns 1994 documentary Baseball.

 In 2013, surviving member Milt Trenier performed semi-weekly at Chicago area restaurants.
 Milt retired from performing in 2017, after 70 years (1947-2017).